Osage girls basketball wallops West Fork

-The fifth-rated (2A) Osage girls basketball team wasted little time recovering from its break as the Green Devils used a 32-9 run over a 10-minute stretch of the first half to club West Fork 72-25 on Friday.
+The fifth-rated (Class 2A) Osage girls basketball team wasted little time recovering from its break as the Green Devils used a 32-9 run over a 10-minute stretch of the first half to club West Fork 72-25 on Friday.

 Defense was the story as the Green Devils limited the Warhawks to just 16 points through the first three quarters of play, including two in the third quarter.